-The Office of Research and Sponsored Programs (RGD) subscribes to three online grants databases for use by Southeast personnel and students: Community of Science (COS) and the AASCU Grants Resource Center Grant Search.
-These online databases and links to other grant opportunity websites are available via the RGD website at: http://www.semo.edu/grants/search/funding.html.
+The Office of Research and Sponsored Programs (ORSP) subscribes to a grants database for use by Southeast personnel and students: The AASCU Grants Resource Center Grant Search.
+This online database and links to other grant opportunity websites are available via the ORSP website at: https://www.semo.edu/grants/search/funding.html.

 In addition to external funding opportunities, Southeast Missouri State University has two primary campus-wide mechanisms for promoting scholarly activity, quality instruction and professional development for University faculty.